Stock Keeping Unit (SKU) – Ultimate Guide on SKUs

 UPC – Universal Product Codes.

-They are both numeric-based codes assigned to products, but UPCs, or Universal Product Codes are standardized for all business use and provide a product description that.
+They are both numeric-based codes assigned to products.
+But UPCs or Universal Product Codes are standardized for all business users and provide a product description.

-On the other hand, a SKU, or Stock Keeping Unit, is a number assigned by individual companies, to a product for stock-keeping purposes and internal operations.
+On the other hand, an SKU, or Stock Keeping Unit, is a number assigned by individual companies to a product for stock-keeping purposes and internal operations.

-Another difference is that SKUs are typically alpha-numeric codes, while UPCs are 12 digits, numeric only.
+Another difference is that SKUs are typically alpha-numeric codes, while UPCs are 12 digit numbers only.

 In conclusion, SKUs are for internal operations only, and UPCs are for external, or universal, use.